Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 #### Link to a Kong Service and Route

-Now, what's needed is to create a Kong filter chain entity using our filter and associate it with a Kong route or service.
-Let's do that by creating a declarative yaml config file at `kong.yml`:
+Now, the next step is to create a Kong filter chain entity using the Hell World filter and associate it with a Kong route or service.
+This will be done by creating a declarative yaml config file at `kong.yml`:

 ```yaml
 ---